MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/send-proactive-messages.md

 ## Send the message

 Now that you have the right address information, you can send your message.
 If you're using the SDK, you'll do so using the `continueConversation` method, and the `conversationId` and `tenantId` to make a direct API call.
 You must set the `conversationParameters` correctly to successfully send your message.
-See the [examples](#examples) section or use one of the samples listed in the [references](#references) section.
+See the [examples](#examples) section or use one of the samples listed in the [code samples](#code-samples) section.

 ## Best practices for proactive messaging